evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 var client = new SecretClient(new Uri(uri), new DefaultAzureCredential(), options);
 ```

-This code reads keyvault URL from app settings, then uses `DefaultAzureCredential()` to authenticate to Key Vault, which uses a token from managed identity to authenticate.
+This code first reads keyvault URL from app settings, then uses `DefaultAzureCredential()` to authenticate to Key Vault, which uses a token from managed identity to authenticate.
 For more information about authenticating to Key Vault, see the [Developer's Guide](https://docs.microsoft.com/en-us/azure/key-vault/general/developers-guide?WT.mc_id=AZ-MVP-5003837#authenticate-to-key-vault-in-code).
-The code also uses exponential backoff for retries in case Key Vault is being throttled.
+The code also uses exponential back-off for retries in case Key Vault is being throttled.
 For more information about Key Vault transaction limits, see [Azure Key Vault throttling guidance](https://docs.microsoft.com/en-us/azure/key-vault/general/overview-throttling?WT.mc_id=AZ-MVP-5003837).

 Then it retrieves secret `foobar` from the keyvault and logs it.